alexandremorin24/WayPoint/docs/en/features.md

   - User, timestamp, action type, and payload
 - Aggregated stats on user activity (POI creation/updates)

+### 8. Game selection (via external API)

+- When creating a map, users must select the game it belongs to.
+- Game data is fetched from the external **IGDB API** (via Twitch).
+- The list is searchable (autocomplete) and includes metadata like:
+  - Official name
+  - Cover image
+  - Slug (used for public map URLs)
+- Maps can then be grouped, filtered or displayed by game.

+> Note: This integration allows building `/game/:slug` pages in the future.

 ---

 ## 🚀 Roadmap (Post-MVP)